 Master of Science in Athletic Training

-Director, Master of Science in Athletic Training
+Welcome!
+Thank you for your interest in UTA’s Master of Science in Athletic Training (MSAT).

 Looking for Application Materials?
 Click or tap here to visit the application page.